Facebook

 The extra letters in the name are representative of the extra belt notches required post-indulgence.

-One of the best things about Dario is his complete willingness to indulge his sweet tooth.
-(I suppose it's no surprise as he comes from a country that finds it perfectly acceptable to eat cookies for breakfast.)
-There are a handful of specialty chocolate shops along Oliver Plunkett Street, but we findMr.
+One of the best things about the Irish is their complete willingness to indulge their sweet tooth.
+There are a handful of specialty chocolate shops along Oliver Plunkett Street, but I findMr.
 Simms sweet shop Cork Ireland Mr. Simms to be possessed of a particular charm.

 There are shelves full of chocolates, sours, fudge, lollies (lollipops), and all manner of sugary delights.
 After nearly a year of questing, I even found my old favorite: Reese's Peanut Butter Cups!
-The meaning of that old adage, "like a kid in a candy shop" became clear when we stepped inside.
-We love going there for the experience as much as the candy!
+The meaning of that old adage, "like a kid in a candy shop" became clear when I stepped inside.
+I love going there for the experience as much as the candy!

-The hot chocolate is, as far as we can tell, the best in Ireland.
+The hot chocolate is, as far as I can tell, the best in Ireland.
 Part of what makes it amazing is that it's not made from powdered cocoa, but melted chocolate.
-It's astonishing in its richness of flavor, as well as all the flavor combinations available.
-We usually get something with cinnamon, cloves, and nutmeg, but sometimes Dario gets chocolate orange.
+It's astonishing in its richness, as well as all the flavor combinations available.
+I usually get something with cinnamon, cloves, and nutmeg, and I've seen friends get chocolate orange.
 You can choose white, milk, or dark chocolate, and it comes served with a small side of mixed chocolate chips.
 It's practically a meal in itself!

 O'Conaill's Chocolate Shop Cork Ireland